Correlation-enhanced electron-phonon coupling: Applications of GW and screened hybrid functional to bismuthates, chloronitrides, and other high Tc superconductors: transition metal chloronitrides

-The DFT-PBE band structure and density of states of $\beta$-HfNCl is shown in Fig.\ref{MNX-band}, which is calculated with its experimental crystal structure[S\onlinecite{HfNClS}] without/with Hf atom shifted along the $c$-axis to change the Hf-N bonding length.
+The DFT-PBE band structure and density of states of $\beta$-HfNCl is shown in Fig.\ref{MNX-band}, which is calculated with its experimental crystal structure[\onlinecite{HfNCl}] without/with Hf and/or N atoms shifted in the $ab$ plane and along the $c$-axis to change the Hf-N bonding length.
 In the calculations, the experimental stacking of the layers along the $c$-axis is ignored for simplicity.
-As the arrows indicated in the left panel of Fig.\ref{MNX-band}, there is substantial deformation potential for the first two conduction bands, which are very flat along the $\Gamma$-Z symmetry line, resulting in a high density of states as shown in the right panel of Fig.\ref{MNX-band}.
-Such a high density of states makes electron-doping hardly change the chemical potential in this region.
-The flat bands with substantial deformation potential is therefore likely the reason that the T$_c$ is weakly doping-dependent in electron-doped $\beta$-HfNCl compounds and other doped $M$N$X$ compounds.
+Note that the study of Ref.\onlinecite{ZrNCl} used quite small electron doping (1/6), our calculations suggest at somewhat higher electron-doping the optical vibration of N and Zr atoms along $c$ direction are also relevant to EPC.
+As the arrows indicated in the left panel of Fig.\ref{MNX-band}, there are large REPMEs for the first two conduction bands, which are very flat along the $\Gamma$-A symmetry line, resulting in high density of states as shown in the right panel of Fig.\ref{MNX-band}.
+Such high density of states makes electron-doping hardly change the chemical potential in this region.